shyamal11/video-streaming-quic/README.md

 ### Video Controls

 Clients can control video playback using keyboard inputs.
 They can pause and play video stream.
-These controls are implemented by sending specific commands from the client to the server, which processes them and adjusts the video stream accordingly.
+This controls are implemented by sending specific command from the client to the server, which processes them and adjusts the video stream by stopping the video reading and decoding stream accordingly.
+WHen Played again, the stream bytes continues.

 ## Stateful Protocol with DFA